Terminator 3: War of the Machines: Gameplay

 Terminator 3: War of the Machines is a first-person shooter game with a focus on online multiplayer.
 The game takes place during a post-apocalyptic war between Skynet's Terminator machines and the Tech-Com human team.
 The player chooses which team to join, and each character is labeled with their team affiliation to inform other players.
 Three game modes are featured: the online multiplayer Team Deathmatch mode; the objective-based Mission mode, in which players hold or overrun an area; and Termination, which is a single-player mode played against bots as the player tries to capture an enemy base.

 Tech-Com's humans have a variety of weapons, and Skynet's machines have their own weapons as well.
 Vehicles are located in each level and may be used by the human players, although they cannot take command of a Skynet tank, which is only available to the machine players.
 The game includes levels based on present-day locations from Terminator 3: Rise of the Machines, as well as levels set during the future war.
 Some levels are set in the same location, but during different time periods, with only minimal differences between the two.

 Development and release

 Terminator 3: War of the Machines was announced on June 19, 2003, as a 32-player online first-person shooter game based on the film Terminator 3: Rise of the Machines.
 It was developed by Hungary-based Clever's Games, and was published by Atari.
 The game features the likeness and voice of Arnold Schwarzenegger, reprising his role as the T-850.

-The game was released in the United Kingdom on November 28, 2003, and was shipped to North American retailers on December 3, 2003.
+The game was released in 2003 in the United Kingdom on November 28, in North American on December 3, in Australia on December 5, and in Japan the following year on March 12, 2004.